If I have 80 Highly-Skilled Professional (HSP) points or more, can I apply for permanent residence (PR) in Japan for only 1 year stay?

 ①Score of 80+ in the calculation at the time of application for PR

-80+ HSPp calculated at the application & 1 year prior to application
+80+HSP calculated when applying & 1 year prior to applying

 According to each category of the activities, points are set to each item, such as “Education,” “professional career,” “annual salary,” and so on.
 If the total points reach 70 points+, preferential immigration control and residency management treatment will be granted to the relevant person, with the aim of promoting the acceptance of highly-skilled foreign professionals in Japan.

 You can obtain PR after only 1 yeay stay in Japan, when you meet 80 points+ at the time of application and 80 points+ at 1 year before your application.
-In the following, we will provide examples in the case of HSP(1)(b) (e.g. Engineer).
+In the following, we will provide examples in the case of HSP(1b) .

 Criteria to HSP Point calculation